harshadss/my-presentations/fifth_elephant_july2017/src/presentation.md

 # What Should You Care About

-## Understand basic maths thoroughly
+## Understand basic mathematics thoroughly

 ## Which modelling trick to use?